Posted on November 18, 2015 by KC Gonzalez

 “New technologies have encouraged the creation of these large data sets, and our task is to teach students strategies and techniques to create new visions and value from them,” said Kilger.

-Slated to begin in Fall 2016, the full-time master’s degree will focus on traditional business intelligence oriented analytics as well as provide students specialized expertise in the areas of data science management and data analytic algorithms.
+Slated to begin in Fall 2016, the full-time master’s degree will focus on traditional business intelligence-oriented analytics as well as provide students with specialized expertise in the areas of data science management and data analytic algorithms.
 Students will learn to analyze data sets and develop communication and visualization techniques to share these insights within organizations.

 “We’re looking for students who have good quantitative skills and a passion for analyzing data,” said Kilger.